BlazeIsClone/brand-strategy-framework/research/audience.md

 #### 1. What does this product/service solve for the target audience?

 Identifying the problem or insufficiency our organization is responding to help to understand the groups which appeal to.
+Here we can focus on how their needs not being met.

 #### 2. Buying role of the target consumer?